Computing all maps into a sphere: Operations with Abelian groups

 \begin{lemma}[Cokernel] Let $A,B$ be fully effective Abelian groups with sets of representatives $\AA,\BB$, respectively, and let $f\:A\to B$ be a locally effective homomorphism.
 Then we can obtain a fully effective representation of the factor group $C:=\coker(f)=B/\im(f)$, again with the set $\BB$ of representatives.
-Moreover, there is an algorithm that, given a representative $\beta\in\BB$, tests whether $\beta$ represents $0$ in $C$, and if yes, returns a representative $\alpha\in\AA$ such that $[f(\alpha)]=[\beta]$ in $B$. \end{lemma} \iffull We remark that, as will become apparent from the proof, the assumption that $A$ is fully effective is not really necessary.
+Moreover, there is an algorithm that, given a representative $\beta\in\BB$, tests whether $\beta$ represents $0$ in $C$, and if yes, returns a representative $\alpha\in\AA$ such that $[f(\alpha)]=[\beta]$ in $B$. \end{lemma}

+\begin{Remark} As will become apparent from the proof, the assumption that $A$ is fully effective is not really necessary.
 Indeed, all that is needed is that $A$ be semi-effective and that we have an explicit list of (representatives of) generators for $A$.
-In order to avoid burdening the reader with yet another piece of of terminology, however, we refrain from defining a special name for such representations.
+In order to avoid burdening the reader with yet another piece of of terminology, however, we refrain from defining a special name for such representations. \end{Remark}

 \begin{proof}[Proof of Lemma~\ref{l:coker}] As a semi-effective representation for $C$, we we simply reuse the one we already have for $B$.
 That is, we reuse $\mathcal{B}$ (and the same algorithms for (SE1--3)) to represent the elements of $C$ as well.
 To distinguish clearly between elements in $B$ and in $C$, for $\beta\in \mathcal{B}$, we use the notation $b=[\beta]$ in $B$ and $\overline{b}=\overline{[\beta]}$ for the corresponding element $b+\im(f)$ in $C$.